grandy0831/CE-Plant-Monitor/README.md

 Once you can get the blink example working, jump to the next step.

 #### 2. **Connecting to Wifi**

+The Feather Huzzah ESP8266 is equipped with Wi-Fi capabilities.

 #### 3. **Getting the time**
 #### 4. **Publish data to an MQTT server**
 #### 5. **Moisture sensing**